Skip to content

 - Columbia is the only school of nursing designated a Collaborating Center for Advanced Practice Nursing by the World Health Organization (WHO).

-- Fourteen faculty members are Fellows in the American Academy of Nursing.
+- Seventeen faculty members are Fellows in the American Academy of Nursing.

-- Seventeen faculty members are Fellows of the New York Academy of Medicine.
+- Sixteen faculty members are Fellows of the New York Academy of Medicine.

 - Five faculty members are members of the Institute of Medicine.

-- Forty-five percent of the student body is comprised of ethnic and racial minorities.
+- Fifty-one percent of the student body is comprised of ethnic and racial minorities.